You can only configure BGP when you deploy Sophos Firewall in gateway mode.

 When BGP is enabled, the Sophos Firewall advertises routing table updates to neighboring autonomous systems whenever any part of the Sophos Firewall routing table changes.
 Each AS, including the local AS of which the Sophos Firewall device is a member, is associated with an AS number.
 The AS number references a specific destination network.

 BGP updates advertise the best path to a destination network.
-When the Sophos Firewall unit receives a BGP update, the Sophos Firewall examines potential routes to determine the best path to a destination network and records the path in the Sophos Firewall routing table.
+When the Sophos Firewall receives a BGP update, it examines potential routes to determine the best path to a destination network.
+It records the path in the firewall's routing table.

 Turning off BGP

-To turn off BGP routing configuration, execute the no router command from the command prompt as shown below:
+To turn off BGP routing configuration, run the no router command from the command prompt, replacing